khantk47/ROBERTA-and-ALBERT-models-for-Next-Sentence-Prediction/README.md

-To train the model use the command - python model.py To test wether its predicting the next - python test.py
+To train the model and test it, use the command - python model.py